Ana Beatriz: 2009

 De Figueiredo returned to the No. 20 Sam Schmidt car for 2009.
 She was forced to miss the Milwaukee Mile race following a hard crash in the Freedom 100 the prior week.
 On 20 June 2009, De Figueiredo won her second Indy Lights race at Iowa Speedway.
 She skipped the final race of the season due to funding issues, finishing eighth in points despite missing the two races.

 IndyCar

 2010

 Bia at the Indianapolis Motor Speedway in May 2010.

 De Figueiredo's official Portuguese language site revealed on 23 February 2010 that she would drive a third car for Dreyer & Reinbold Racing in the São Paulo Indy 300 in March 2010.
 Further participation in the 2010 IndyCar Series season was confirmed and announced on May 12, 2010.
 De Figueiredo qualified for the 2010 Indianapolis 500 but was involved in an accident with Ryan Hunter-Reay and teammate Mike Conway on the final lap of the race.

 2011

-For the 2011 IndyCar Series season she competed full-time for Dreyer & Reinbold Racing in the No. 24 car.
+For the 2011 IndyCar Series season, De Figueiredo competed full-time for Dreyer & Reinbold Racing in the No. 24 car.
 De Figueiredo broke her wrist in the opening laps of the first race at St. Petersburg, causing her to miss the next race and requiring her to compete with a brace for the large part of the season.